Polyphosphate: The "high energy" phosphate bond

 at ΔG $\approx$ -36.8 kJ mol−1 is large by biological standards.
 Pi stands for inorganic phosphate, which is protonated at biological pH.
 However, it is not large by inorganic standards.
 The term "high energy" refers to the fact that it is high relative to the amount of energy released in the organic chemical reactions that can occur in living systems.

 High-polymeric inorganic polyphosphates

 High molecular weight polyphosphates are well known.
 One derivative is the glassy (i.e., amorphous) Graham's salt.
-Crystalline high molecular weight polyphosphates include Kurrol’s salt and Maddrell’s salt.
+Crystalline high molecular weight polyphosphates include Kurrol’s salt and Maddrell’s salt (white powder practically insoluble in water).
 These species have the formula [NaPO3]n[NaPO3(OH)]2 where n can be as great as 2000.
 In terms of their structures, these polymers consist of PO3− "monomers", with the chains are terminated by protonated phosphates.

 In nature

 High-polymeric inorganic polyphosphates were found in living organisms by L. Liberman in 1890.
 These compounds are linear polymers containing a few to several hundred residues of orthophosphate linked by energy-rich phosphoanhydride bonds.

 Previously, it was considered either as “molecular fossil” or as only a phosphorus and energy source providing the survival of microorganisms under extreme conditions.
 These compounds are now known to also have regulatory roles, and to occur in representatives of all kingdoms of living organisms, participating in metabolic correction and control on both genetic and enzymatic levels.
 Polyphosphate is directly involved in the switching-over of the genetic program characteristic of the exponential growth stage of bacteria to the program of cell survival under stationary conditions, "a life in the slow lane".
 They participate in many regulatory mechanisms occurring in bacteria: